 These vague practises and the absence of guidance material lead to a great variety of documents, from A4- or A5-sized single sheets to leporello-folded leaflets to passport books with a varying number of pages, and even emergency e‑Passports.
 One country might even have different ETD‑formats at their disposal, depending on the type of emergency.

 Currently, Annex 9 of the Chicago Convention does not provide guidance on ETDs, nor does ICAO Document 9303.
 In the newly released seventh edition of Document 9303 part 8 has been reserved for future use and it is the intention of ICAO to use it for recommendations on ETDs.
 ICAO and its working groups have recently started work on guidance material.
 A first draft has since been circulated, and is currently being commented on by the experts.

 The need for guidelines for emergency travel documents is increasing, as fraudsters are seeking out the weakest point in travel document systems, and their search increasingly often end at this type of document.
 Although guidelines on a uniform format have been established within the European Union, Annex 9 of the Chicago Convention does not provide guidance on ETDs, nor does ICAO Document 9303.
 ICAO and its working groups have recently started work on guidance material in this respect.

 1 Decision of the Representatives of the Governments of the Member States, meeting with the Council of 25 June 1996 on the establishment of an emergency travel document.

 2 International Civil Aviation Organization – ICAO (2015).

 Doc 9303: Machine Readable Travel Documents.
 Current version: seventh edition.

-Claudia Schwendimann has been working in the security document business for 15 years.
-She is the Executive Director of Österreichische Staatsdruckerei GmbH, and is Contract Manager for the EU laissez-passer and number of other eLP and ePassport projects.
+Claudia Schwendimann has been working in the security document business for over 20 years.
+She is the Executive Director of Österreichische Staatsdruckerei GmbH and is Contract Manager for the EU laissez-passer and number of other eLP and ePassport projects.